iamleese/scroll-animations/readme.md

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Adds Locomotive.js scroll animation attributes to Gutenberg blocks
+This replaces Locomotive.js with Lenis for scroll animation attributes to Gutenberg blocks

 ## Description
-This plugin uses Locomotive scroll to create beautiful scroll-based animations.
+This plugin uses Lenis scroll to create beautiful scroll-based animations.
 It will add Locomotive Scroll attributes to blocks that you would like to animate.
-For more details on Locomotive Scroll visit their github page at: https://github.com/locomotivemtl/locomotive-scroll
+For more details on Lenis visit their github page at: [https://github.com/locomotivemtl/locomotive-scroll](https://github.com/darkroomengineering/lenis)

 ## Installation